tofflan69/used-car-price-prediction/visual-representation/README.md

 # Used Car Price Prediction – Visual App

+Visual representation of a subset of the model: https://used-car-price-prediction-vilgotteiffel.streamlit.app/

 This repository contains a **visual, interactive representation** of my main project:
 `used-car-price-prediction`.

 The core modelling, data cleaning and analysis live in the `used-car-price-prediction` repository.
-This repo focuses on turning that work into a **web app** so that anyone can play with the models in a browser.
+This repo focuses on turning that work into a **web app** so that anyone can play with a subset of the models in a browser.

 ---